 The only thing more epic than a bar crawl is the One Love Bus Bar Crawl, where you can check out lots of local bars along One Love Drive in Negril.
 “Bottoms up” are two words you’ll hear throughout the day on this party bus, as you try different drinks at the various bars, nibbling on bar snacks and other spicy treats to keep a hangover at bay!
 You must be of legal drinking age (18 in Jamaica) to join this tour.

 A glass bottom boat tour is one step up from a regular boat tour as you’ll be able to catch amazing views of the undersea from right inside the boat.
 This is a great way to view marine life undisturbed as your boat glides across the ocean, and you enjoy the sights and sounds both above and below the waters of Negril.
 As this is a popular activity, you can usually find tours available on major beaches!

 This is where it’s happening in Negril.
 Seven Mile Beach is one of the most beautiful beaches in the Caribbean and arguably the best beach in Jamaica.
 The portion of this area under the Seven Mile Beach name is only four miles long, but that is still extensive considering it is prime beachfront real estate complete with silky white sand, and crystal blue sea.
 There are a few all-inclusive resorts along this stretch, but visitors are welcome to enjoy the beach to their heart’s content.

-As you can probably tell, you were right on track with choosing Jamaica for your family vacation.
-There’s just so much to do in Negril, and so much for your kids (if you bring them!) to explore that you probably won’t be hearing the end of Jamaica vacation stories for years to come!
+As you can undoubtedly see, you made the perfect decision in selecting Jamaica for your family holiday.
+There's just so much to see and do in Negril, and so much for your kids (if you bring them!) to discover that you'll be hearing about Jamaica vacations for years to come!